arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Perform all other duties assigned by the court

 Seven justices serve as presiding judges in the Supreme Court, one of which is the Chief Justice.
 The remaining six positions include a vice chief justice, two full-time judges, and three associate judges.
 The chief and vice-chief justices are appointed by peer selection for a five-year term.
-All justices are elected based on the “Missouri Plan.”
-This plan is a selection method that appoints judges with the aid of a selection board.
 Each judge is entitled to serve a term of six years that is renewable by a retention election until retirement.
 New judges must stand for retention elections after two years of service.
 Executive appointments fill vacancies created before the expiration of tenure by the demise, retirement, or resignation of a judge.
 To get nominated for appointment as a supreme court judge, the candidate must meet the following criteria:

 • Must have been actively resident in Arizona for at least ten years